 For the total professional services market (including government and commercial), the largest financial impact on these firms will be in their key product area, software development.
 INPUT believes that outside the SI market, professional services software development will grow at a 14% annual rate, while within SI projects, the growth will be 37%.
 Applications areas in demand by DoD and civilian agencies that professional services vendors should continue to be able to support include administration (particularly financial programs), data management software, logistics support, office automation solutions, LANs, distributed processing, and centralized data base applications.

-INPUT suggests that specialization in a unique industry or applications area may be a more successful approach into the systems integration market for the professional services vendor.
-Some suggested areas of specialization that currently look attractive include: UNIX-based solutions; networking and network management; integration of voice, data and image; security; and new storage technologies.
+E market for the professional services vendor.
+Some suggested areas of specialization that currently look attractive include: UNIX-based solu- tions; networking and network management; integration of voice, data and image; security; and new storage technologies.
 In addition, the training market is also expected to show rapid expansion as a necessary means to fully implement SI projects.

-E

-Public Professional Services Company Revenue and Net Income Performance

-Public Government Professional Services Vendors:

-The revenue growth for public government professional services vendors has been relatively stable for the last few years.
+Public Professional Services Company Payanua and Nat Public Government Professional Services Vendors: Revenue and Net Income Performance The revenue growth for public government professional services vendors has been relatively stable for the last few years.
 During 1984, as shown in Exhibits X-7 and X-8, growth slowed to 9%; however, in 1985, 1986, and 1987, growth was 13%, 16%, and 13%, respectively.
-Bolt Beranek and Newman had the highest revenue growth rate (42%) of all government professional services vendors during 1987.

-Like the other segments of the information services industry, the government professional services segment has experienced more fluctuation in earnings growth than in revenue growth.
+Bolt Beranek and Newman had the highest revenue growth rate (42%) of all govern- ment professional services vendors during 1987.
+Like the other segments of the information services industry, the govern- ment professional services segment has experienced more fluctuation in earnings growth than in revenue growth.
 Growth in earnings was 0%, 37%, 2%, 38%, and 4% during the past five consecutive years.
 The 4% growth rate in 1987 was primarily the result of Bolt Beranek and Newman's \$18.3 million loss taken during the second quarter.
-See Exhibit X-9.
+See Ex- hibit X-9.
 The profit margin for the government professional services segment was 3% for 1987, which was negatively impacted by Bolt Beranek and Newman's writeoff in the second quarter.